 - The recipient complies with the house rules of the accommodation centre.
 The house rules are defined in the Regulations as rules made by the Minister for Justice under the Regulations.
 To date, house rules have not been made under the Regulations, although house rules made prior to the Regulations continue to be applied in Direct Provision centres.
 Since house rules made prior to the introduction of the Regulations are not house rules made under the Regulations, this raises a question about the legal relationship between the current house rules and the Regulations; in particular, enforceability of the current house rules for the purposes of, for example, withdrawing material reception conditions (see Reduction or withdrawal).

 The Regulations provide that reception conditions are only available within the structure of the existing system known as Direct Provision.[3]
-This means that in order to receive material reception conditions, an asylum seeker must live in Direct Provision accommodation and must live in the particular accommodation centre designated by the authorities.[4]
+This means that in order to receive material reception conditions, an asylum applicant must live in Direct Provision accommodation and must live in the particular accommodation centre designated by the authorities.[4]
 In designating an accommodation centre for recipients of reception conditions, the Regulations provide that the Minister will take a number of factors into account (see Freedom of Movement).
 While the Regulations provide a new statutory basis for Direct Provision, in many respects, the transposition of the Reception Conditions Directive has not changed the existing structure of reception in Ireland.

 Protection applicants are not obliged to use IPAS accommodation and may source their own accommodation or stay with relatives or friends.
 However, to do so means that the individual is not entitled to material reception conditions (which cover housing but also food, clothing and a daily expenses allowance) or State social welfare supports, e.g. rent allowance, etc. Persons living outside Direct Provision are still legally eligible to access a medical card in line with Regulation 18 of the Reception Conditions Regulations 2018 pertaining to the Right to Health.
 However, in practice, access to medical cards for those living outside of Direct Provision had not been facilitated.
 Following numerous complaints by IRC to the Department of Health and the Ombudsman, the HSE’s Medical Card Unit recently amended their policy to enable international protection applicants who are not living in Direct Provision to obtain medical cards.
 Consequently, international protection applicants living outside of Direct Provision are now permitted to access medical care and prescription medication on the same basis as those living in the Direct Provision system (see Health Care).